wrengr/logfloat/README.md

 (without needing Cygwin nor Mingw/Msys), and the installed package can be used in compiled programs without any issues.

-However, (by default) the package does not work from the GHCi debugger and gives errors like "can't load .so/.DLL for: m (addDLL: could not load DLL)".
-This is a long-standing issue with GHCi having to do with the fact that, on Windows, the so-called "libm" file does not actually contain anything (as it does on POSIX) and the C functions we use are instead placed in libmingwex.a (which comes bundled with GHC).
-The problem is that GHC (the compiler) knows to pull in libmingwex.a, whereas GHCi (the interactive debugger) does not.
-All of this is true at least as far back as Windows XP and GHC 6.10.1, and some more information can be found in the ticket:
+However, by default, the package does not work from the GHCi debugger and gives errors like "can't load .so/.DLL for: m (addDLL: could not load DLL)".
+This is a long-standing issue with GHCi having to do with the fact that, on Windows, the so-called "libm" file does not actually contain anything (as it does on POSIX) and the C functions we use are instead placed in `libmingwex.a` (which comes bundled with GHC).
+The problem is that `ghc` (the compiler) knows to pull in `libmingwex.a`, whereas `ghci` (the interactive debugger) does not.
+All of this is true at least as far back as Windows XP and GHC 6.10.1.
+Some more information can be found in the ticket:

     https://ghc.haskell.org/trac/ghc/ticket/3242

-The most reliable workaround ad this point, alas, is to compile the library with FFI support disabled in order to be able to use it in GHCi, and then to recompile with FFI enabled whenever you need to ship a compiled program.
+The most reliable workaround at this point, alas, is to compile the library with FFI support disabled in order to be able to use it in GHCi, and then to recompile with FFI enabled whenever you need to ship a compiled program.

-A less-reliable workaround (i.e., needs to be tailored for your system based on your paths, and you'll need to have gcc installed) which avoids the need for recompilation is to generate the DLL yourself by running the following two commands and then placing the resulting m.dll into your path.
+A less-reliable workaround (i.e., needs to be tailored for your system based on your paths, and you'll need to have `gcc` installed) which avoids the need for recompilation is to generate the DLL yourself by running the following two commands and then placing the resulting `m.dll` into your path.

     ar -x libmingwex.a
 	gcc -shared *.o -o m.dll